bishi808/Elk-Stack-Project/README/README.md

 The playbook implements the following tasks:

-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+- Installs Docker
-- ...
+- Installs python3
+- Increases the use of virtual memory
+- Downloads and launches a docker elk container
-- ...
+- Enables Docker service

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.